I was born in August 1981 in Athens, Greece, and I grew up in a small town called Nafplio.

 I received my Ph.D from the Department of Informatics, Athens University of Economics and Business, in June 2009.

-I worked as a research associate at the Computer Laboratory, University of Cambridge, and since October 2013, I have been a Lecturer in Computer Science at the School of Engineering and Informatics, University of Sussex.
+Since May 2018, I have been a Senior Lecturer in Computer Science at the School of Engineering and Informatics, University of Sussex.

 I am a member of the Foundations of Software Systems (FoSS) research group.